The Marriage Allowance

 If your spouse or civil partner passes away you can also inherit their unused NRB (known as the transferable nil rate band), potentially allowing you to pass on up to £650,000 of assets to the next generation without incurring IHT.

 In addition, the residence nil rate band (RNRB) was introduced in April 2017 and is currently £175,000 per person.
 Like with the NRB, if the conditions are satisfied it should be possible for any unused RNRB to be transferred to the deceased’s spouse or civil partner’s estate.

 Pay less Capital Gains Tax

-If an individual sells an asset (such as property or shares), they will pay capital gains tax (CGT) on any gain in excess of the annual exemption, which is currently set at £12,300 (2021/22).
-However, as both spouses have their own CGT exemption, with careful planning assets can be transferred so that effectively a couple can realise gains of £24,600 before CGT is payable.
+If an individual sells an asset (such as property or shares), they will pay capital gains tax (CGT) on any gain in excess of the annual exemption, which is currently set at £6,000 (2023/24).
+However, as both spouses have their own CGT exemption, with careful planning assets can be transferred so that effectively a married couple’s allowance can realise gains of £12,000 before CGT is payable.
 Please be aware that the annual exemption is set to fall to £3,000 in April 2024.